 From some TV shows and movie I remember back in the 1970s, people apparently thought it was plausible that a woman would threaten to make rape accusations when there was no sex involved: to force someone to give them money, to discredit an obnoxious official, to force a detective to back off from asking them questions.
 The reality that rape was more likely to leave the woman discredited and slut-shamed was never touched on.

-Warren Farrell, one of the veterans of the men’s rights movement, claimed in one of his books that his totally objective research proved 90 percent of rape accusations were false, typically made up by bitter girlfriends.
+Warren Farrell, one of the veterans of the men’s rights movement, claimed in one of his books that based on his totally objective research, as many as 100 percent of rape accusations might be false (edited to get the right figure).
 Of course, Farrell also believed being cock-teased and being fired were just as traumatic for a man as rape was for a woman, so it’s possible he’s biased.

 While society is a lot better at thinking about and prosecuting rape than it used to be, the argument still crops up.
 Right-winger Mona Charren asserted once that any date-rape charge is a lie: the woman simply woke up in the morning, couldn’t deal with the fact she was now a slutty, slutty tramp, and went into denial.
 Or Todd Akin with his conviction that if the victim got pregnant, it wasn’t a legitimate rape.
 And James Taranto has complained that making an issue of sexual assault in the military is, indeed, an attack on men and male sexuality.